The Orion Paradigm

 Creators & Roles

-John Cho, Science fiction writer
+John Cho, science fiction writer

-Logosou Kuyadah, Speculative fiction writer
+Logosou Kuyadah, speculative fiction writer

-Micheal Sirjue, Speculative fiction writer
+Micheal Sirjue, speculative fiction writer

-Of the thousands of star-facing races alive today, the most established Septs have always converged onto the same truths.
+Of the thousands of star-faring races alive today, the most established Septs have always converged onto the same truths.
 For instance, the existence of a race is not for the individual and the individual cannot escape the Law.
 But, the wisest and oldest races recognized long ago that the tapestry spun for the legacy of each race still relies on the individual and its ability to interweave its life for the greater existence of the Sept at any point in time.
 It is foolish to think otherwise.
 Each Sept strives to be one with the Law.